mkantzer/mkantLogRhythm/README.md

 ## Solution Description

-This project uses Ansible v2.2.2.0, hosted in Amazon Cloud Services, to deploy two GlusterFS nodes, configure them into a cluster, configure and launch a redunant volume on that cluster, and then mount that volume on two clients.
+This project uses Ansible v2.2.2.0, hosted in Amazon Cloud Services, to deploy two GlusterFS nodes, configure them into a cluster, configure and launch a redundant volume on that cluster, and then mount that volume on two clients.
-The networking configuration places one node and one client on each of two sub-nets, which are hosted in different availability zones for increased reliability; if one availabilty zone goes down, the other is still accessable.
+The networking configuration places one node and one client on each of two sub-nets, which are hosted in different availability zones for increased reliability; if one availability zone goes down, the other is still accessible.

-Using two GlusterFS nodes with "replica 2" set on them achieves the single-fault-tolerent requirement; either one can be lost without losing any data.
+Using two GlusterFS nodes with "replica 2" set on them achieves the single-fault-tolerant requirement; either one can be lost without losing any data.

 Tool Choices:
   * AWS was chosen for speed, ease of use, familiarity, and ability to integrate automation easily.
-  * Ansible was chosen because of its notabel ease of use, speed of development, use of Python and YAML syntax, and wide variety of built-in modules ("batteries included").
+  * Ansible was chosen because of its notable ease of use, speed of development, use of Python and YAML syntax, and wide variety of built-in modules ("batteries included").
 This extended all the way down to a glusterFS volume management module.
-Additionally, it was extreemly easy to connect to AWS for dynamic inventory management.
-Finally, ansible is known for its idempotency, which I have done my best to maintain; it checks for the current status before making changes, only when they are required to return a system to the desired configuration.
+Additionally, it was extremely easy to connect to AWS for dynamic inventory management.
+Finally, Ansible is known for its idempotency, which I have done my best to maintain; it checks for the current status before making changes, only when they are required to return a system to the desired configuration.

 ## Known Issues and Breaches of Best Practices

   * The IAM role used by Ansible has a larger amount of permissions than strictly required.
 It would be better to limit these to the minimum required.
-  * My AWS permissions are extreemly loose, especially in the Network Access Control Lists, route tables, and the Security Groups.
-These should be locked down much further, allowing conenctions to and from only the IP addresses that require them, and restriciting traffic types.
-However, for this proof of concept, flexability was considered more important than direct security, as no data would actually be housed wihtin the servers.
+  * My AWS permissions are extremely loose, especially in the Network Access Control Lists, route tables, and the Security Groups.
+These should be locked down much further, allowing connections to and from only the IP addresses that require them, and restricting traffic types.
+However, for this proof of concept, flexibility was considered more important than direct security, as no data would actually be housed within the servers.
-  * bota is currently receiving access keys via environment variables.
+  * Boto is currently receiving access keys via environment variables.
 While this does work, there are cleaner and more permanant ways to accomplish this (namely via roles)
   * Source control/playbooks/scripts are all stored in etc/ansible.
 This is so that I could correctly manage the .cfg and .ini files, as well as proving a central place to hold everything.
   * There is a 30 second pause in the middle of execution to allow boto/ec2.py to re-cache the inventory.
 This, in conjunction with decreasing the ec2.ini value for the time to keep a cahce to 25 seconds (from 300) is an in-elegent solution to the problem of re-initalizing the cache after adding new instances, as well as allowing for enough time for them to become avaialable.
 A better solution would most likely be along the lines of a looping structure that exits when it detects the new instances (or after a set time)
   * If a Cluster node fails (for example, is terminated from the AWS console), re-runnign the playbook does not add a new node to the cluster.